-- UNHCR, in collaboration with the GoE and its partners, facilitates access to primary and emergency secondary and tertiary healthcare services for refugees and asylum-seekers.
+- UNHCR, in collaboration with the Government of Ethiopia (GoE) and its partners, facilitates access to primary and emergency secondary and tertiary healthcare services for refugees and asylum-seekers.
 It supports the operational costs of primary healthcare services in the different refugee camps, as well as the referral care costs for secondary and tertiary health services in regional and central referral facilities.
-In urban settings such as Addis Ababa, UNHCR covers the cost of medicines.
-Due to the prevailing situation in the Tigray region, health service delivery in the four camps has been seriously disrupted. - UNHCR, together with ARRA, Regional Health Bureaus and other health partners continued to carry out preparedness and response to COVID-19 in refugee camps and other locations sheltering refugees.
-These include risk communication and community engagement, reorientation of services in order to reduce exposure, training of health personnel, case identification, contact tracing and referrals, distribution of personal protective equipment and essential medicines and materials to strengthen health services.
-UNHCR is also supporting the Inter-Agency COVID-19 response to the IDP situation in Ethiopia by providing PPE and sanitation materials, equipping isolation and quarantine centres and providing community sensitization.
+In urban settings such as Addis Ababa, UNHCR covers the cost of medicines and investigations.
+Due to the prevailing situation in the Tigray region, health service delivery in the four camps has been seriously disrupted. - UNHCR, together with ARRA, Regional Health Bureaus and other health partners continued to carry out preparedness and response to COVID-19 in refugee camps and other locations sheltering refugees in the form of risk communication and community engagement, service reorientation, training of health personnel, case identification, contact tracing and referrals, distribution of personal protective equipment (PPE) and essential medicines and materials to strengthen health services.
+UNHCR is also supporting the Inter-agency COVID-19 response to the IDP situation by providing PPE and sanitation materials, equipping isolation and quarantine centres and providing community sensitization.